 Creative Engagement Fellowship

-Inspired by the University of Exeter’s Arts and Culture Unit, the Fellowship was developed to demonstrate the benefits of collaborative partnerships between the arts and research to enhance engagement within research.
+The Creative Engagement Fellowship was developed to demonstrate the benefits of collaborative partnerships between the arts and research to enhance engagement within research.

 The interdisciplinary collaborations allow for greater diversity and inclusion within studies, ultimately making research more accessible.
 While the Fellowship champions the importance of engagement within research, it also provides open spaces for early career researchers and developing artists to exchange vital skills.

 The Fellowship was developed through the work accomplished by U.matter, an engagement project focused on supporting community health, and funding supplied by the Wellcome Trust’s Institutional Strategic Support Fund, which supports research within health and biomedical sciences towards interdisciplinary research and public engagement.

 In 2021, Phase 1 was launched exploring the topics of either ‘Racial Equity 2020’ or ‘Beyond Ableist’.
 Each project was selected based on their ability to allow co-creation and adhere to the core themes.
 Phase 2 is underway in 2022 with 5 projects over 6 months – learn more about them below.

 Phase 2 aims to build upon what we learned through Phase 1, this includes extending the original timeframe from 3 months to 6 months, increasing the funding opportunities to £10k per project.

 For the scheme, each project is proposed by the academic but developed with the creative practitioner for effective public engagement.
 The creative practitioner will be found through our staff at Attenborough Arts Centre, utilising our networks of working artists across Leicestershire and the UK.